+Proposals should also consider products' quality in terms of consumers' health and safety, provision of socio-ecosystem services, questions of social, gender and generational dynamics.
 Proposals should address the policy-setting and the market frame that hold relevant implications for agro-pastoral farming to provide advice and suggestions for a more enabling institutional and economic environment.